Judy Fakes, Ryde College of TAFE

 Electricity distributors are like many other organisations in that they are grappling with increasing demands to become more efficient, more profitable and more environmentally responsible whilst managing their core business which is the uninterrupted supply of electricity to their consumers.

 The way ahead in vegetation management is for shared responsibility.
-This will require a better understanding of the structure, goals and the dynamics of the various organisations involved in owning and managing vegetation.
-There needs to be clearer lines of communication between stakeholders.
-The formulation and implementation of co-operative and collaborative policies and practices which are flexible enough to meet local requirements is the challenge for all of those involved with the management of vegetation near powerlines.
+This will require a better understanding of the structure, goals and dynamics of the various organisations involved in owning and managing vegetation.
+There need to be clearer lines of communication between stakeholders.
+The formulation and implementation of cooperative and collaborative policies and practices which are flexible enough to meet local requirements is the challenge for all of those involved with the management of vegetation near powerlines.

 It is clear from recent management decisions by some distributors in NSW and Queensland (and to a certain extent South Australia) that responsible management of vegetation and the environment is high on the agenda.